harlov/generator-spa-ee-angular/README.md

 -------------

 Submodules allow you to more explicitly separate parts of your application.
 Use the `yo cc-angular:module my-module` command and specify a new subdirectory to place the module into.
 Once you've created a submodule, running other subgenerators will now prompt you to select the module in which to place the new component.
+Also submodules have the app.core.module as dependency, because this module manages all 3thrd party dependencies

 Preconfigured Libraries
 -------------